This article will inform you on the wellbeing support available to international students at the University of Portsmouth.

 The Student Wellbeing Service gives international students the opportunity to talk privately and confidentially to someone about any problems which are affecting their wellbeing.
 It is free of charge and we welcome all students at the University whether they are home, EU or international students.
 Usually, people come along simply because something is bothering them and they want to talk about it.

-The service has three strands: wellbeing advice, counselling, and mental health advice.
+The service has three strands: wellbeing advice, mental health advice and counselling.
 They are all linked together so when you apply you only have to approach us once – we will sort out which one is most likely to meet your needs.
+As well as one to one support we offer a programme of events, courses and workshops, online support and resources, and a weekly Wellbeing Café.

 We would like you to benefit fully from and enjoy your time here, so please don't hesitate to contact us if you feel our support would be useful.
 To contact us or register for support visit the accessing support information.